icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 ## Future development of the guidelines

 The guidelines are designed as an iterative document that will develop in accordance with future phases of the IB1 Trust Framework.
-If you have any suggestions regarding areas of the operational guidelines that could benefit from further development, please contact [openenergy@icebreakerone.org](mailto:openenergy@icebreakerone.org) TODO check this email.
+If you have any suggestions regarding areas of the operational guidelines that could benefit from further development, please contact [opennetzero@icebreakerone.org](mailto:opennetzero@icebreakerone.org) .
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTY0MTc0NTkyOCwxMTc1NDkxNjIxLDExMj
 gyODEyODBdfQ==